 “But it’s true that here at Manchester United there’s added pressure.
 It’s bigger than it was for me at Atletico Madrid and also for the Spain Under-21 team.
-It’s a challenge that’s
+It’s a challenge that’s enjoyable and it ensures

 Wednesday's edition of United Review, the official match programme, includes:

 - David De Gea interview

 - Eric Cantona feature